ngrodzitski/test20171219/README.md

 parsing, preparing and handling various objects that form library API is noticeably more expensive than handling tcp-connections and doing IO.
 * Cpprestsdk under linux is very expensive.

+### Update 2017.06.22

+After making Pistache implementation to return the same set of header fields as Beast and RESTinio implementations ('Server' and 'Content-type') its performance went down from 210043.62 req/sec (40.57%) to 163593.97 (31.60%).

 ### Pure asio implementation